-the time of authentication (hence the need for somewhere to store the mini-app to super-app authentication secret), mini-app developers not following security guidelines from super-app platforms, failure of super-app platforms to enforce necessary security restrictions, multiple entities being involved in a super-app ecosystem (e.g., mini-app client, cloud functions, server-side APIs, and data storage provided by a super-app server, mini-app developer server), which also authenticate each other-either explicitly or implicitly.
+In contrast to existing work, we focus on the mini-app to super-app authentication problem, i.e., a mini-app proving to the super-app server that it is the mini-app (on behalf of its developer) it claims to be.
+This is complicated by several factors, including: lack of a human user presenting secrets at the time of authentication (hence the need for somewhere to store the mini-app to super-app authentication secret), mini-app developers not following security guidelines from super-app platforms, failure of super-app platforms to enforce necessary security restrictions, multiple entities being involved in a super-app ecosystem (e.g., mini-app client, super-app server-side APIs, cloud functions and data storage provided by a super-app server, mini-app developer server), which also authenticate each other-either explicitly or implicitly.